13 U.S. refineries exceeded emissions limits for cancer-causing benzene in 2020: report

 “We have identified the areas of focus and are aggressively working to address the issues,” said a spokesperson for Total in a statement typical for the group.

-Reporting by Laura Sanicola and Laila Kearney; Editing by Steve Orlofsky, Aurora Ellis and Marguerita Choy
+Reporting by Laura Sanicola and Laila Kearney; Editing by Steve Orlofsky, Aurora Ellis, Marguerita Choy and Richard Pullin

 Our Standards: The Thomson Reuters Trust Principles.